Página en español

 - Signing Authorization Cards / Showing of Interest

 - To move forward, a certain percentage of the workers in the proposed bargaining unit must indicate support.
-Under the Railway Labor Act, at least 30% of all eligible workers must sign union authorization cards as a “showing of interest” before an election petition is accepted.
+Under the National Labor Relations Act, at least 30% of all eligible workers must sign union authorization cards as a “showing of interest” before an election petition is accepted.
 At TWU we strive for at least 65% of eligible workers to create an overwhelming show of interest.

 - The cards or petitions are confidential — never shown to the employer.